Rabih Alenezi: Threats and fears

 Since his defection, Alenezi has received numerous death threats.
 He was receiving an average of 50 death threats a week.
-The Saudi royal court reportedly had a $250,000 (£200,000) bounty on his head, therefore, the British police advised him to adopt the lifestyle of Edward Snowden, the former US intelligence operative who is currently hiding in Russia.
-Col. Rabih Alenezi fears for his life and lives in hiding now.
+The Saudi royal court reportedly had a $250,000 (£200,000) bounty on his head.
+The British police therefore advised him to adopt the lifestyle of Edward Snowden, the former US intelligence operative who is currently hiding in Russia.
+Alenezi fears for his life and lives in hiding now.

-Col. Alenezi, who carries a diplomatic passport, arrived in London in February 2023, but doesn’t feel safe.
-He feared he could be killed in the same way as Jamal Khashoggi, a vocal critic of the Saudi regime and Washington Post journalist, who was murdered inside the Saudi embassy in Istanbul in 2018.

-According to BBC, Col Alenezi is now based in the UK but still fears for his security.
+Alenezi, who carries a diplomatic passport, arrived in London in February 2023.
+He feared he could be killed in the same way as Jamal Khashoggi, a journalist and vocal critic of the Saudi regime who was murdered inside the Saudi embassy in Istanbul in 2018.
+According to the BBC in 2024, Alenezi is now based in the UK but still fears for his security.
 He says an intelligence officer told him that he would be offered $5M (£4M) if he attended a meeting at London's Saudi embassy with the Saudi interior minister but he refused.

-Dr. Manisha Ganguly, the investigative reporter for The Guardian, stated on her official account on the X platform that Saudi government agents continue to offer rewards for Colonel Rabih's capture, despite the fact that he lives in exile in the United Kingdom, and she attached an advertising poster from a verified account named @whatsayeezy stating that "First person to geolocate this individual (Col. Rabih Alenezi) and where he rests his head at night gets $15,000,000 in clean crypto serious offer only" and he attached a photograph of Col. Rabih Alenezi Who officially reported to the X platform and the British police.
+Manisha Ganguly, an investigative reporter for The Guardian, stated on her account on the X platform that Saudi government agents continue to offer rewards for Alenezi‘s capture, despite the fact that he lives in exile, and she attached an screenshot of a post from a verified account named @whatsayeezy which quoted a post by Alenezi and stated: "First person to geolocate this individual and where he rests his head at night gets $15,000,000 in clean crypto serious offer only" Alenezi also drew attention to this threatening post, whose author is now suspended.

-A former senior security and intelligence official, Rabih Alenezi, now seeking asylum in the UK after having a bounty put on his head for speaking out against Mr bin Salman, said the culture of fear rules under the de facto ruler.
-Col. Alenezi, who reached the top echelons of the country’s security establishment, said that the death penalty, often carried out by beheading with a sword or shooting, is a way to “intimidate people and terrorise society because Mohammed bin Salman knows that people hate him”, including ministers.“He does not believe that people will carry out his orders and accept his projects without fear,” he added.
+Alenezi, now seeking asylum in the UK after having thus bounty put on his head, said the culture of fear rules under the de facto ruler.
+He said that the death penalty, often carried out by beheading with a sword or shooting, is a way to “intimidate people and terrorise society because Mohammed bin Salman knows that people hate him”, including ministers.“He does not believe that people will carry out his orders and accept his projects without fear,” he added.

 Activism

 Col. Alenezi has used his platform to speak out against Prince Mohammed bin Salman.
-He has gained a huge following online and lives on donations from his followers.
+He has gained a high number of followers online and lives on donations from them.